pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 #### Assigning the network user to the network share

-The SPS v3 expects to be able to store and retrieve files from the network share.
+The SPS Plus expects to be able to store and retrieve files from the network share.
 To allow this, you need to assign the user you just created to the network share.

 1. Select a location on a hard drive of the SQL server where you want to create a share folder.